MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 Identity protection for the user accounts used to administer backups must use strong authentication with MFA and should use PIM for JIT access.
 Also ensure that your backup infrastructure is protected using secondary identities from another identity provider, such as local identities or local system identities.
 These are known as break glass accounts.

-For example, if the cyberattack has compromised your Entra ID tenant and you are now locked out of using an Entra ID administrator account to access your backups, the backup infrastructure must allow for a sign-in that is separate from the compromised Entra ID tenant.
+For example, if the cyberattack has compromised your Microsoft Entra ID tenant and you're now locked out of using a Microsoft Entra ID administrator account to access your backups, the backup infrastructure must allow for a sign-in that is separate from the compromised Microsoft Entra ID tenant.

 ##### Implement a patching plan